randomnewb/rpg_test/README.md

 ## Bugs

+    [ ] Moving items from inventory to equipped and vice versa work, however, the local state of the reducers should be updated properly regardless of needing to refresh/update the page, currently using history.go(0) to refresh in a jank manner

     [ ] Player can still spam interaction, production build doesn't seem to prevent this (500ms timeout)

-    [ ] Database: (Not really a bug) Stat table should have a stamina, min_stamina, and max_stamina for upcoming stamina feature

     [ ] "Not really a bug" - Querying the database for an entry that doesn't exist throws an error in express and from the database
         - Is there a way to query for entries or check if an entry 'does not exist' and therefore return a non-error message with an empty result?
     [ ] While the player is engaged in combat, they should not be able to switch zones [ ] Might not be necessary to initialize inventory for player, but could be funny still to include the pocket lint